 For health food fans, Bottrell suggests a fresh smoothie or juice bar, with refreshments, served in compostable or reusable branded cups.

 “There’s no one-snack-fits-all approach, so think deeply about how you engage and attract your audience,” she says.

 Moreover, hospitality isn’t only about consumables — some audiences will gravitate toward a relaxing spa environment.
 Draw them in with subtle essential oil scents or a calming water feature.
 These elements provide an alluring sense of calm and respite from the hectic trade show floor.

 “To provide the opportunity for deeper engagement with your most desirable customers, provide a VIP area with a selection of higher quality hospitality offerings,” says Bottrell.
 “An invite-only lounge created with a selection of beautiful barriers offers the opportunity for a curated engagement with your audience— without adding zeros to your final invoice.”

 Also, be ready to roll out the luxury touches, which are often more thoughtful than expensive.

 “Think about tiered giveaways and experiences.
 For a health expo, think about spa water and hand massages for VIPs.
 Or, hire a waiter to serve wine in an actual wine glass,” says Bottrell.

-Leverage the hospitality offerings in your booth or event as attractions, guiding attendees into your curated experience.
+Leverage the hospitality offerings in your booth or event as attractions, guiding attendees to a focal point.

 “Set your hospitality area or bar in a highly visible location,” says Bottrell.
 “If your offering is aligned with the desires of your audience, they simply won’t be able to resist stepping into your experience.”

-Creating the right environment provides a context to spend more time with your visitors — and in turn, make them your future best clients.
+Creating the right environment provides a context to spend more time with your visitors — and in turn, makes them your future best clients.